Daynadalia/gender-age-prediction/README.md

 ##  Project files
 gender-age-predictor/
-├── app.py             # Main Streamlit app
+- app.py
-├── model.h5           # Pretrained deep learning model
+- model.h5
-├── requirements.txt   # List of Python packages
+- requirements.txt
-└── README.md          # This file
+- README.md

 ## how to run this
 Step 1: Clone the project